Uniqueness of the fixed point of nonexpansive semidifferentiable maps: Fixed points and eigenvectors of semidifferentiable nonexpansive maps over proper cones

 \section{Fixed points and eigenvectors of semidifferentiable nonexpansive maps over proper cones}

-As pointed out in Section~\ref{sec-main}, the map $f:\continuous_0([0,1])\to\continuous_0([0,1])$ defined by $f(x)(t)=x(\frac{t}{2}) \vee (x(t)-1)$ and which has $v\equiv 0$ as a unique fixed point, is such that $\id -f'_v$ does not have Property~\PF\ on $\continuous_0([0,1])$.
+As pointed out in Remark~\ref{remark63}, the map $f:\continuous_0([0,1])\to\continuous_0([0,1])$ defined by $f(x)(t)=x(\frac{t}{2}) \vee (x(t)-1)$ and which has $v\equiv 0$ as a unique fixed point, is such that $\id -f'_v$ does not have Property~\PF\ on $\continuous_0([0,1])$.
 One can show however that $\id -f'_v$ has Property~\PF\ on the Banach space $\continuous_0^\gamma ([0,1])$ of H\"older continuous functions $x:[0,1]\to\R$ with exponent $\gamma$, such that $x(0)=0$.
+Indeed, since $f'_v$ is linear in this case, it suffices to prove, as is noted in Section~\ref{sec-fredholm}, that $f'_v$ such that $f'_v(x)(t)=x(\frac{t}{2})$ is Fredholm of index $0$.
+However, this is a special case of results which are proved for a much more general class of linear maps in \cite[Section 5]{nussbaum-period}.
+Alternately, in this simple case, the reader can try a direct proof.
 Since the positive cone of $\continuous_0^\gamma([0,1])$ is not a normal cone, but only a proper cone, the results of Section~\ref{sec-eig-nonexp} cannot be used.
 In order to treat this case, we thus need to prove a result similar to that of Section~\ref{sec-eig-nonexp} but under the less restrictive condition that $C$ is proper.
 The results of Section~\ref{sec-main} cannot be applied.
 We are using rather Condition~\ref{cond2} below, which will allow degree theory arguments (see~\cite{Nuss-Mallet}).